VinnySmallUtilities/sdel/readme.md

 Small security alert:
 sdel program doing call "mv" system command (or "move" in Windows).
 Usually, this is not logged in system logs.
-But if your Operating System doing log for all commands, file names of removing file may be stay in logs.
+But if your Operating System doing log for all commands, file names of removing files may be stay in logs.
 'history' in bash not see this commands.